 - Lightheadedness

-RDA for Toddlers:
+RDA for Toddlers

-Iron is essential for rapid growth of toddlers.
-The recommended daily requirement may vary according to age;
+Iron is essential for the rapid growth of toddlers.
+The recommended daily requirement may vary according to age;- Age 0-6 months: 0.27mg per day

 - Age 6-12 months: 11 mg per day